 Different cheese varieties vary in their protein content.
 Cream cheese contains roughly 3.1% protein, while parmesan contains roughly 36.2% protein.
 As cheese ages, enzymes will break the protein down into peptides and amino acids.
 These protein fragments are essential to cheese flavor.
 We are more recently discovering their contribution to health.

-One way of promoting health is to prevent disease.
+Sleep issues to one side, one way of promoting health is to prevent disease.
 We live in an age where most people expect their food to be safe.
 The reality is that there will always be a certain degree of risk when consuming food.
 Particular cheeses might have a built-in defense system.
 Peptides isolated from certain cheese varieties have been shown to have antibacterial properties.
 Potentially, these peptides could protect the product from pathogenic bacteria.

 Antibacterial peptides have been found in different Italian cheese varieties (including Caciocavallo and Mozzarella)1, different Cheddar cheese varieties2, and others.
 It has also been discovered that certain strains of Brevibacterium Linens (a bacteria commonly found on washed rind cheeses) produce antimicrobial peptides3.
 As more research on this topic comes to light, it is looking more and more likely that certain cheeses have the ability to defend themselves.